Alton Jones v. United States of America, et al., No. 3:16-cv-01986-W-WVG (S.D. Cal., filed Aug. 8, 2016)

 On October 20, 2017, CBP denied Mr. Jones’s administrative tort claim.
 On February 3, 2017, because his administrative claim was denied, the Border Litigation Project filed an amended complaint to add Mr. Jones’s tort claims.
 On April 7, 2017, Defendants filed an answer to Mr. Jones’s amended complaint.
 On April 10, 2017, Defendants filed a counterclaim against Mr. Jones, alleging assault.

 Discovery commenced in May 2017 and concluded in April 2018.
 On January 12, 2018, Plaintiff and Counter-Defendant filed a motion for summary judgment on the government’s counterclaim, which the government opposed.
-The motion is still pending before the district court.
+On May 2, 2018, Defendants filed a combined motion for summary judgment as to all claims brought against them and on their counterclaim against Plaintiff.
+On May 16, 2018, Defendants, DHS and CBP, filed another motion for summary judgment, this time seeking to dismiss the FOIA claim.
+Plaintiff opposed both motions.
+As of August 2018, the motions are pending before the district court.

 - First Amended Complaint

 - Plaintiff and Counter-Defendant’s Motion for Summary Judgment on the Counterclaim

 - Defendants and Counter-Claimant’s Opposition to Plaintiff’s Motion for Summary Judgment

 - Defendants’ and Counter-Claimant’s Combined Motion for Summary Judgment

 - Defendants’ (DHS and CBP) Motion for Summary Judgment on FOIA Cause of Action

 - Plaintiff and Counter-Defendant’s Opposition to Defendants’ Combined Motion for Summary Judgment